 Successful cities with vibrant economies tend to attract workers and high-income families who drive up the price of real estate.
 However, from Hong Kong to Miami, political barriers—which restrict available land—keep markets from naturally servicing the increased demand.

 Faced with taxes, zoning regulations, and stringent environmental rules, developers keep building luxury homes instead of catering to less affluent families.
 Gentrification ensues and poor families look elsewhere.

-Quality of Life in the Cross Hairs
+Quality of Life in Cross Hairs

 Despite lofty claims, so-called smart growth movements are pushing out those who need urban housing the most.
 Aside from taxes, housing tends to be the single most expensive item in any family budget.

 Policies that keep prices artificially high to benefit homeowners and rent-seekers are an inexcusable driver of inequality.
-Platitudes for subsidized public housing amount to nothing more than a band-aid solution that cannot defer major trends.
+Platitudes for subsidized public housing amount to nothing more than a band-aid solution that can’t defer major trends.

 Fergus Hodgson is the founder and executive editor of Latin American intelligence publication Antigua Report.
 He is also the roving editor of Gold Newsletter and a research associate with the Frontier Centre for Public Policy.

 Views expressed in this article are the opinions of the author and do not necessarily reflect the views of The Epoch Times.